BoboTiG/python-mss/README.rst

 Parameters::

+    output (str)
+        The output filename.
-    output - string - the output filename.
-It can contain '%d' which will be replaced by the monitor number. screen - integer - grab one screenshot of all monitors (screen=-1) grab one screenshot by monitor (screen=0)
+        %d, if present, will be replaced by the monitor number. screen (int)
+        -1: grab one screenshot of all monitors
+         0: grab one screenshot by monitor
-                       grab the screenshot of the monitor N (screen=N) callback - function - in case where output already exists, call the defined callback function with output
+         N: grab the screenshot of the monitor N callback (def)
+        In case where output already exists, call the defined callback function with output as parameter.
-                          as parameter.
-If it returns True, then continue; else ignores the monitor and
+        If it returns True, then continue.
-                          switches to ne next.
+        Else ignores the monitor and switches to ne next.

 This is a generator which returns created files.